Causes of Mass Incarceration

 The historic roots of mass incarceration

-The year 1865 should be as notable to criminologists as is the year 1970.
-While it marked the end of the Civil War and the passage of the 13th Amendment, it also triggered the nation’s first prison boom when state governments arrested and incarcerated increasing numbers of Black Americans.
+The year 1865 should be as notable to criminologists as the year 1970.
+While it marked the end of the Civil War and the passage of the 13th Amendment, it also marked the start of the nation’s first prison boom, when state governments arrested and incarcerated increasing numbers of Black Americans.

 A century later, mass incarceration began to pick up steam as politicians took steps to curb gains from the Civil Rights Movement and to link crime with race.
-From President Lyndon Johnson’s “War on Crime” to President Richard Nixon’s infamous “Southern Strategy,” politicians began to focus on “law and order” messages with explicit racial undertones, setting the stage for the next dramatic increase in incarceration beginning in 1970, with a rise in harsher drug laws, punitive policing, and longer sentences.
+From President Lyndon Johnson’s “War on Crime” to President Richard Nixon’s infamous “Southern Strategy,” politicians began to focus on “law and order” messages with racial undertones.
+This set the stage for the next dramatic increase in incarceration —beginning in 1970, with a rise in harsher drug laws, punitive policing, and longer sentences.

 A future without mass incarceration?

-Although in recent years we’ve seen some initial signs of reform and a decrease in incarceration rates, there is much work to be done to truly end the decades-long practice and related harms of mass incarceration.
-Vera is committed to ending mass incarceration once and for all, to stop the dehumanization of people of color, and to build safe communities that truly value dignity and respect for everyone.
+There is much work to be done to truly end the decades-long practice and related harms of mass incarceration.
+Vera is committed to ending mass incarceration once and for all, to stopping the dehumanization of people of color, and to building safe communities that value dignity and respect for everyone.

 Join us to end mass incarceration